If you change the Snap To option or selection format, all subsequent project windows you open will respect that change.

 Editing the Selection Toolbar digits

-You can edit the individual digits representing time or other formats in the "Selection Start" and "End/Length" boxes so as to change the cursor position or selection region on the waveform.
+You can edit the individual digits representing time or other formats in the time boxes so as to change the cursor position or selection region on the waveform.
 Using a mouse, click on a digit in one of the boxes then use the mouse wheel or up and down arrow on the keyboard to increment the value, or type the required value.
-Use left and right arrow to navigate quickly to adjoining digits, and TAB or SHIFT + TAB to navigate to adjoining boxes.
+Use left and right arrow to navigate quickly to adjoining digits, and Tab or Shift + Tab to navigate to adjoining boxes.

 Selection Toolbar is also fully accessible using only the keyboard.
 See Audacity Selection for how to use Selection Toolbar with the keyboard.